 A good cleaning will often solve the problem, though.
 "If you have a valuable or complex ring, you might consider taking it to a local jeweler for cleaning to avoid damaging the settings or stones."
 Otherwise, dermatologist and founder of Dr. Bailey Skin Care, Cynthia Bailey, M.D., recommends using a jewelry cleaning solution, being careful to brush under stones where soap residue can become trapped and harden.

 It might be your soap, rather than the ring itself, that is causing the ring rash.
 Instead of washing with a detergent, deodorant or sudsy soap, board-certified dermatologist Debra Jaliman suggests switching to a mild soap.
 She also advises taking off your ring when you wash your hands so no bacteria or traces of soap get caught up in it.
 "Remember to dry your skin thoroughly after you finish washing as well," she says.

-Bailey says people with really sensitive skin may need to do more to heal their irritant hand dermatitis.
+Whatever the cause of your wedding ring rash, it's also a good idea to apply hypoallergenic hand cream.
+Bailey says people with really sensitive skin may need to follow up with extra moisture to heal their wedding ring dermatitis.
 "This is especially true when your hands are in and out of water all day," she warns.
 "Get in the habit of applying a good, non-greasy, hypoallergenic hand cream after washing."
 You can also use a lotion that contains ceramides, as this will protect and moisturize skin, adds Dr. Purvisha Patel, owner and dermatologist at Advanced Dermatology & Skin Cancer Associates.